Who Is John Bogle? Founder of Vanguard| Updated: |

 Very soon after having founded Vanguard, Bogle created the first-ever index fund: the First Index Investment Trust.
 Vanguard later renamed the Vanguard 500 Index Fund.
 At first, the fund started very slowly, with only 11 million dollars being raised on the initial offering.
 Fortunately, it was soon merged with the assets of one of the Wellington funds, bringing in almost 100 millions of assets into the index fund.

 Rise of Vanguard

 After this, they created many index funds.
-For instance, they created a small cap index fund and an international index fund.
-And their funds started to become among the biggest funds in the world.
-At this point, Vanguard was becoming one of the biggest mutual fund company as well!
+For instance, they created a small-cap index fund and an international index fund.
+And their funds started to become among the most significant funds in the world.
+At this point, Vanguard was becoming one of the biggest mutual fund companies as well!
 Today, they have more than one hundred mutual funds.